 - (i) Seller is liable for both timber excise tax and B&O tax.
 Seller is a "harvester" under RCW 84.33.035 and an "extractor" under RCW 82.04.100 because Seller is "the person who from the person's own land or from the land of another under a right or license granted by lease or contract...fells, cuts (severs), or takes timber for sale or for commercial or industrial use."
 See subsection (2) of this rule. - (ii) Contractor is liable for B&O tax and possibly public utility tax because Contractor "is performing under contract the necessary labor or mechanical services for the extractor/harvester."
-See subsections (3), (4), and (5) of this rule.

-(iii) There is no real estate excise tax liability because there - is no sale of real property under chapter 82.45 RCW.))
+See subsections (3), (4), and (5) of this rule. - (iii) There is no real estate excise tax liability because there is no sale of real property under chapter 82.45 RCW.))

 Facts: ABC Company (ABC) owns a large tract of standing timber.
-ABC sells the standing timber to XYZ Partnership (XYZ) for \$100,000.
+ABC sells the right to cut the standing timber to XYZ Partnership (XYZ) for \$100,000 on March 1, 2021.
+The sale agreement does not require XYZ to harvest (sever) the standing timber within 30 months from the date of the original contract.
 XYZ receives title to the timber from ABC prior to harvesting it.
-XYZ hires DEF Company (DEF) (third-party timber harvest contractor) to harvest the timber on its behalf.
+When the timber is ready for harvest on May 1, 2024, XYZ hires DEF Company (DEF) (third-party timber harvest contractor) to sever the timber on its behalf.
 XYZ pays DEF \$50,000.
-After the timber is harvested, it is sold to an unrelated Washington manufacturer for \$250,000.
-The purchaser hauls the timber from the harvest site using its own trucks.
+After the timber is extracted, XYZ sells the harvested timber to UVW Company (an unrelated third-party Washington manufacturer) at wholesale for \$250,000.
+UVW Company will measure, delimb, and buck the severed timber, then haul the logs from the harvest site to its own manufacturing facility, using its own trucks.